Jonas1312/swimming-pool-detection/README.md

 ## Some Remarks

-- HSV filtering before feeding a tile in the CNN might improve the results...?
+- HSV filtering on blue shades before feeding a tile in the CNN might improve the results...?
 - Binarization and contour detection need some finetuning.

 ## Repo structure